-Microservices is a variation of the service oriented architecture (SOA) that organizes a core application into a collection of loosely coupled single-function service modules.
-It has seen a large degree of hype over the last few years due to its scalability and agility – but the question is, does it live up to it?
+Microservices is a variation of the service-oriented architecture (SOA) that organizes a core application into a collection of loosely coupled single-function service modules.
+It has seen a large degree of hype over the last few years due to its scalability and agility – but does it live up to it?

-In this blog, I'll unpack the similarities and differences between SOA and microservices and explore why a business should – and shouldn’t – take them on.
+Let’s unpack the similarities and differences between SOA and microservices and explore why a business should – and shouldn’t – take them on

 What Is a Service-Oriented Architecture (SOA)?